-This court specializes in business law and corporate disputes.
-The Court of Chancery doesn’t use juries; instead, they have judges.
-Those judges have business backgrounds so they can deal with business matters without juries.
+This specialized court focuses on handling business law and corporate disputes.
+The Court of Chancery doesn’t have juries; instead, they employ judges with business backgrounds to effectively address issues with expertise.

 Why should you choose Wyoming?

-Most business owners stay in this location to enjoy lower administrative and annual operating costs.
-They also don’t have to pay income, franchise, and corporate taxes, which significantly reduces tax obligations).
+Business owners are drawn to Wyoming due to lower administrative and annual operating costs.
+Additionally, there is the exemption from income, franchise, and corporate taxes, which substantially reduces their tax burdens.

-If you’re looking for somewhere to run a small online shop or an e-commerce business without raising venture capital, go for Wyoming.
+If you’re looking for somewhere to run a small online shop or an e-commerce business without raising venture capital, Wyoming holds great potential.